rushiranpise/AyuGramDesktop/.github/CONTRIBUTING.md

 ## What contributions are accepted

-We highly appreciate your contributions in the matter of fixing bugs and optimizing the Telegram Desktop source code and its documentation.
+We highly appreciate your contributions in the matter of fixing bugs and optimizing the AyuGram Desktop source code and its documentation.
 In case of fixing the existing user experience please push to your fork and [submit a pull request][pr].

-Wait for us.
-We try to review your pull requests as fast as possible.
-If we find issues with your pull request, we may suggest some changes and improvements.

-Unfortunately we **do not merge** any pull requests that have new feature implementations, translations to new languages and those which introduce any new user interface elements.

-If you have a translations-related contribution, check out [Translations platform][translate].
+If you have a translations-related contribution, check out [our Crowdin][translate].

-Telegram Desktop is not a standalone application but a part of [Telegram project][telegram], so all the decisions about the features, languages, user experience, user interface and the design are made inside Telegram team, often according to some roadmap which is not public.
+Highly appreciated feature implementations from [Android app][android_repo].

 ## Build instructions

-See the [README.md][build_instructions] for details on the various build environments.
+See [folder with instructions][build_instructions] for details on the various build environments.

 ## Pull upstream changes into your fork regularly